 On 5 May 2017, the FDA updated labels for cobicistat and Stribild with information about interactions with most (but not all) corticosteroids.

-The direction of the interactions are for the ARV levels to be reduced for cobicistat, elvitegravir, atazanavir and darunavir. at the same time, corticosteroid levels have the potential to be increased.
+The direction of the interactions is for ARV levels to be reduced for cobicistat, elvitegravir, atazanavir and darunavir.
+At the same time, corticosteroid levels have the potential to be increased.

 The corticosteroids with this potential for interactions include betamethasone, budesonide, ciclesonide, dexamethasone, fluticasone, methylprednisolone, mometasone, prednisone and triamcinolone.

 However, no clinically significant interactions have been observed with either beclomethasone or prednisolone.

 - Coadministration with oral dexamethasone or other systemic corticosteroids that induce CYP3A may result in loss of therapeutic effect and development of resistance to elvitegravir, atazanavir or darunavir.
 Consider alternative corticosteroids.